 Our Curriculum Explained

 The learning journey that the pupils go on is covered in one book which ensures children are able to identify the links between different areas of the curriculum and its connection to real life experiences.
 The journeys allow for clear coverage of the National Curriculum and ensure that learning is progressive whilst reflecting on previous learning.
-Differentiation ensures that children are able to access the learning independently with a range of resources to support scaffolding and independence.
+Scaffolding ensures that children are able to access the learning independently with a range of resources to support independence.
 We are passionate about not placing a glass ceiling on children and supporting them to be successful.

 At Lower Farm Academy, we do not show the pupils our essential learning objective or any success criteria, as we encourage pupils to be able to articulate this as we journey through the learning session.
 Teachers ask three questions as they embark on their journey to know that learning is secure and purposeful: What are we learning about?
 Why are we learning about it?
 How are we going to be learning it?
 Pupils then return back to these questions during the learning sessions to allow them to reflect on their learning.